cdapio/coopr/docs/docs/source/rest/clusters.rst

 ::
  /clusters/{id}/status

-Status of a cluster is a JSON object with a clusterid, stepstotal, stepscompleted, status, actionstatus, and action.
+Status of a cluster is a JSON Object with a clusterid, stepstotal, stepscompleted, status, actionstatus, and action.

 The status can be one of PENDING, ACTIVE, INCOMPLETE,